top of page

 ALLERGIES

 If your child has food allergies, the food staff will accommodate special requests if they are notified in advance.
 Counselors and the food staff play a role in assisting your child to avoid foods that cause allergic reactions.
 It is very important to include food, material, and environmental allergies when you register your camper.
+Contact the Camp Managers to discuss your campers' allergies and menu accommodations.

 MEDICINAL REQUIREMENTS

 When registering your child, it is very important to include medical conditions and required medicines.
 Medicines that your child brings to camp will be given to a Counselor that resides in the same cabin.
 Counselors will assist in ensuring the medicines are taken at the correct times as requested by a parent/guardian.
+Camp sessions that have a larger volume of campers have a nurse, EMT, or other medical professional to ensure medications are administered correctly.
+To determine if your camp session has a medical professional, contact the Director.

 SPECIAL NEEDS' CAMPERS